Austin Child Custody Attorney

 Some parents have a court order to pay child support after their child reaches 18.
 In a custody case, the focus is on the child.
 If the parents cannot agree, the court makes determinations regarding custody, including child support and possession (visitation), based on the child’s best interest.

-The court may order the parent to provide child support in the form of:
+The court may also order the parent to provide child support in the form of:

 Types of Child Custody Arrangements